Bob Marley: 1972–1974: Move to Island Records

-1974–1976: Line-up changes and shooting
+1974–1976: Line-up changes

 Despite the break-up, Marley continued recording as "Bob Marley & The Wailers".
 His new backing band included brothers Carlton and Aston "Family Man" Barrett on drums and bass respectively, Junior Marvin and Al Anderson on lead guitar, Tyrone Downie and Earl "Wya" Lindo on keyboards, and Alvin "Seeco" Patterson on percussion.
 The "I Threes", consisting of Judy Mowatt, Marcia Griffiths, and Marley's wife, Rita, provided backing vocals.
-In 1975, Marley had his international breakthrough with his first hit outside Jamaica, with a live version of "No Woman, No Cry", from the Live! album.
+In 1975, Marley had his international breakthrough with his first hit outside Jamaica with a live version of "No Woman, No Cry", from the Live! album.
 This was followed by his breakthrough album in the United States, Rastaman Vibration (1976), which reached the Top 50 of the Billboard Soul Charts.

+Assassination attempt

-On 3 December 1976, two days before "Smile Jamaica", a free concert organised by the Jamaican Prime Minister Michael Manley in an attempt to ease tension between two warring political groups, Marley, his wife, and manager Don Taylor were wounded in an assault by unknown gunmen inside Marley's home.
-Taylor and Marley's wife sustained serious injuries but later made full recoveries.
-Bob Marley received minor wounds in the chest and arm.
-The attempt on his life was thought to have been politically motivated, as many felt the concert was really a support rally for Manley.
+On 3 December 1976, two days before "Smile Jamaica", a free concert organised by Jamaican Prime Minister Michael Manley in an attempt to ease tension between two warring political groups, Bob Marley, Rita, and manager Don Taylor were wounded in an assault by unknown gunmen inside Marley's home.
+Taylor and Rita sustained serious injuries but later made full recoveries.
+Marley sustained minor wounds in the chest and arm.
+The attempt on his life was believed to have been politically motivated, as many felt that Smile Jamaica was actually a support rally for Manley.
 Nonetheless, the concert proceeded, and an injured Marley performed as scheduled, two days after the attempt.
-When asked why, Marley responded, "The people who are trying to make this world worse aren't taking a day off.
-How can I?"
 The members of the group Zap Pow played as Bob Marley's backup band before a festival crowd of 80,000 while members of The Wailers were still missing or in hiding.